someengineering/resoto.com/blog/2022/03-03-aggregating-search-data/index.md

 Now, imagine feeding results of an aggregation search into a [Prometheus](https://prometheus.io) time series database and being able to visualize the data in a [Grafana](https://grafana.com) dashboard.
 [Resoto Metrics](https://github.com/someengineering/resoto/tree/main/resotometrics) serves this exact purpose, feeding robust aggregation metrics into a time series database.

-Please refer to our [documentation](/docs/concepts/search/aggregation) for more details about aggregation capabilities.
+Please refer to our [documentation](/docs/concepts/search/aggregation) for more details about supported aggregation capabilities.
 I hope the examples presented here clearly illustrate the power of Resoto's search aggregation.
 If you're new to Resoto, we hope you will [try it out](/docs/getting-started)! ✨